charlesbrandt/public/system/editors/vs_code/vs_code.md

 ### Auto Fix

-To improve the formatting of your HTML source code, you can use the Format Document command Ctrl+Shift+I to format the entire file or Format Selection Ctrl+K Ctrl+F to just format the selected text.
+To improve the formatting of your source code, you can use the Format Document command Ctrl+Shift+I to format the entire file or Format Selection Ctrl+K Ctrl+F to just format the selected text.

 https://code.visualstudio.com/docs/languages/html